 The swinging lifestyle is like taking your car onto the highway and hitting the gas pedal.
-A small pothole can become a big problem when you are doing 70mph sandwiched and dealing with an 18-wheel tractor trailer weaving into your lane.
-It is very helpful to spot and avoid these potholes.
+A small pothole can become a big problem when you are doing 70mph sandwiched between SUVs and dealing with an 18-wheel tractor trailer weaving into your lane. you want to do everything you can to spot and avoid these potholes.
 What potholes might you encounter in the lifestyle?

 You might be surprised to find out that swingers tend not to have significantly higher STI rates than the general population according this study.
 It makes sense when you stop and think about it.
 Swinging is not like those random, late-night, drunken hookups that are common among single people.
 Let’s be honest, drunk people make bad decisions.
 Swingers know that alcohol is a nice social lubricant, but it is also a boner-killer – so most swingers avoid drinking too much.
 Going easy on the booze also helps protect couples from doing something stupid that could hurt their relationship.

-Swingers also operate as a couple, so you have two sets of minds and eyes to help minimize bad decisions.
+Swingers also operate as a couple, so you have two minds and sets of eyes to help minimize the likelihood of bad decisions.
 The swinging community is a strong network of couples that talk with each other.
 So when a health scare pops up it, it can be identified and addressed quickly.
-Even though swingers tend to have more sex and with more partners, we are doing it with eyes open and help from others to minimize bad situations.
+Even though swingers tend to have more sex and with more partners, we are doing it with eyes open and help from others to avoid bad situations.
 This does not mean swinging is 100% safe because nothing in life is ever 100% safe.
-Being informed and avoiding drunk mistakes helps to protect you and your partner.
+Being informed and avoiding drunken and other misguided mistakes protects you and your partner.

 If you have any trust or communication issues, they can become worse when your partner is sexting or flirting with new play partners.
 Your partner may not even do anything wrong, but if you are uncomfortable you can become defensive or accusatory, turning a slight miscommunication into a horrible fight.
 To minimize the emotional risks, you want to have great communication skills.

 Some people are not so fortunate.
 They are fearful that their partner is going to cheat or leave them for someone more attractive, so they reluctantly agree to enter the lifestyle to keep their relationship together.
 This is a bad idea.
+A very bad idea.
 Most people don’t leave relationships because of sex.
-They leave relationships due to lack of communication, trust and shared principles.
+They leave relationships due to lack of communication, trust, and shared principles.
 Not being truthful with your partner about your desires or fears is a good way to sabotage your swinging experience – and your long-term relationship.

 You have been spending a long time developing a great relationship with your true love.
-You both know each other better than anyone else.
+You know each other better than anyone else.
 Spending a few hours with a fun swinger friend just can’t compete with that type of deep romantic connection.
-Let’s plat devil’s advocate and say still somehow find yourself growing romantic feelings for a play partner (which is very unlikely), it is probably safest to find a new play partner.
-Once you accidentally – or purposely – voice those feelings, your play partner and their spouse will likely choose to avoid you and that potential drama because they love each other.
-Swinging is about having fun sex with fun friends.
+For argument’s sake, let’s say you find yourself developing romantic feelings for a play partner (which is very unlikely).
+It is probably safest to find a new play partner.
+Actually, it is the only thing you should do to protect your primary relationship.
+Your spouse has to come first.
+It is also worth noting that once you accidentally – or purposely – voice those feelings, your play partner and their spouse will likely choose to avoid you and that potential drama because they love each other.
+Swinging is about having fun with fun friends.
 Swingers aren’t looking to replace their special partner because swingers know they already have found the best person to be their special someone.